 A vulvectomy is done to remove the vulva or parts of it.
-The vulva is made up of the genitals located on the outside of a female’s body.
-These genitals are the clitoris, labia majora, and labia minora.
+The vulva is made up of the genital structures located on the outside of a female’s body.
+These structures are the clitoris, labia majora, and labia minora.

 This is done to remove cancerous cells from the vulva.
 It may be able to cure vulvar cancer.
 It can also be done to remove abnormal skin, like warts.